pranjalchakraborty/Silkroad_S1API/README.md

 Effects at rep 0 are optional.
 Drug Type, Effects and Quality name strings should match in game code strings.
-Any Dialogue string can have (product} and {amount} which will be replaced appropriately ingame.
+Any Dialogue string can have (product} and {amount} which will be replaced appropriately ingame. dealTimes and dealTimesMult should be same size.penalties should be size 2.